sebastianspicker/phyphox-arduino-classroom-kit/README.md

 - The document now favors checked behavior over exploratory notes.

 ## Usage
-- Rewrote the astronomy explanation around the maintained behavior.
+- Merged scattered locale guidance into the docs.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Use the next review to check behavior before adding surface area.